 There are predatory mites that will eat the bad spider mites that are dining on your plants.
-Of course, this solution is better for outdoor plants because you will not want any bugs in your house.
+But, of course, this solution is better for outdoor plants because you will not want any bugs in your house.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus